Changes to Victorian coronavirus rules from 11.59pm on Thursday 6 January 2022.

 - Other Languages

-- Read more about Regional Victoria restrictions
+- Read 6/1 more about Victoria restrictions via The Age

 Relief and Community Support links: